zencart/documentation/content/user/admin_pages/admin_version.md

 It shows information about your server configuration, including PHP and MySQL versions and settings, as well as your Zen Cart version and database history.
-<br /><br />

-**Clicking this link is the fastest way to get your version information**.
+**Clicking this link is the fastest way to get your store's version information**.
-In order to get help on the forum, you will need to provide this information.
+Providing this information when asking for support will help improve the usefulness of the responses you get and avoid having to be asked for it.

 ![Zen Cart Version information](/images/version_link.png)